ideasonpurpose/wp-svg-lib/README.md

 new IdeasOnPurpose\WP\SVG(get_theme_directory() . '/icons/svg');
 ```

-Every SVG file in that directory or its children will be registered and available to template files.
+All SVG files below the directory  will be registered and available to template files.
 The library will inject an `$SVG` query var so SVGs can be accessed from inside [`get_template_part()`][gtp] includes with no additional code.

 Install from [Packagist](https://packagist.org/packages/ideasonpurpose/wp-svg-lib), require it in **composer.json** or tell Composer to load the package: